Deep belief network

 In machine learning, a deep belief network (DBN) is a generative graphical model, or alternatively a class of deep neural network, composed of multiple layers of latent variables ("hidden units"), with connections between the layers but not between units within each layer.

-When trained on a set of examples without supervision, a DBN can learn to probabilistically reconstruct its inputs.
+When trained without supervision on a set of examples, a DBN can learn to probabilistically reconstruct its inputs.
 The layers then act as feature detectors.
 After this learning step, a DBN can be further trained with supervision to perform classification.

 DBNs can be viewed as a composition of simple, unsupervised networks such as restricted Boltzmann machines (RBMs) or autoencoders, where each sub-network's hidden layer serves as the visible layer for the next.
 An RBM is an undirected, generative energy-based model with a "visible" input layer and a hidden layer and connections between but not within layers.
 This composition leads to a fast, layer-by-layer unsupervised training procedure, where contrastive divergence is applied to each sub-network in turn, starting from the "lowest" pair of layers (the lowest visible layer is a training set).

 The observation that DBNs can be trained greedily, one layer at a time, led to one of the first effective deep learning algorithms.
 Overall, there are many attractive implementations and uses of DBNs in real-life applications and scenarios (e.g., electroencephalography, drug discovery).